pingcap/docs/op-guide/pd-control.md

 ---
-title: PD Control instructions
+title: PD Control Instructions
 category: Operation and Monitoring
 ---

-# PD Control instructions
+# PD Control Instructions

 As a command line tool of PD, PD Control obtains the state information of the cluster and tunes the cluster.